Jarlshof: Iron Age and Pictish period

 The inhabitants of the Iron Age built part of their settlement on top of the Bronze Age one.
-The structures include a complex roundhouse, replaced at a later stage by an "aisled roundhouse".
-Neither have been dated although artefacts found at this level include querns that suggest the latter may have been constructed prior to 200 BC.
+The structures include a complex roundhouse, replaced at a later stage by an "aisled roundhouse."
+Neither have been dated, although artefacts found at the site include querns that suggest the later roundhouse may have been constructed prior to 200 BC.

 It is in this period that the broch was built.
 Part of the structure has been lost to coastal erosion, and modern sea defences have been erected.
-The tower was probably originally 13 metres (40 feet) or more high and as with many broch sites the position would have commanded fine views of the surrounding seas.
-During this period archaeological sites in Shetland usually exhibit defensive fortifications of some kind, and Jarlshof is no exception.
+The tower was probably originally 13 metres (40 feet) or more high.
+Like many other broch sites, the position would have commanded fine views of the surrounding seas.
+Other archaeological sites of the period discovered in Shetland usually exhibit defensive fortifications of some kind, and Jarlshof is no exception.
 An outer defensive wall associated with the broch contained a substantial (although rather poorly constructed) house and byre at one time.
 This wall was utilised at a later stage to build a large roundhouse in the lee of the broch.

 The earliest part of the wheelhouse complex has been dated to 200 BC, although other parts were built later, post-dating the 1st century BC–2nd century AD profusion of these structures in the Western Isles by several centuries.
-Construction used the stones of the broch itself and two of the four main structures are amongst the best examples of their type.
-Three successive periods of construction were undertaken, and the best preserved retains a significant proportion of the stone part of its roof and displays a series of corbelled bays.
-One structure was built as a circular building and the radial piers were inserted afterwards.
-This may have been an earlier, less stable design.
+Construction used the stones of the broch itself.
+Two of the four main structures are amongst the best examples of their type.
+Three successive periods of construction were undertaken.
+The best preserved structure retains a significant proportion of the stone part of its roof and displays a series of corbelled bays.
+Another one was built as a circular building and the radial piers were inserted afterwards.
+This may have been a less stable earlier design.
 In one case the piers are alternately rectangular and V-shaped, in another all are to the latter design, again suggesting a developing style.
 Unlike many wheelhouses elsewhere in Scotland that are built into the earth, the Jarlshof structures seem to have been built from ground level upwards.